 Newer-Model Mechanical Clock Movements:

 To begin, make certain the movement/case is level front to back and side to side.
 Most newer-model mechanical clock movements may be equipped with a self-adjusting escapement for auto-beat adjustment.
 If such is the case, mechanical beat adjustment is as simple as over-swinging the pendulum.
-Initial start-up pendulum over-swing would be approximately 3” to 4” to the left /right (from center) plus the bob diameter of the pendulum.
+The initial start-up pendulum over-swing would be approximately 3” to 4” to the left /right (from the center) plus the bob diameter of the pendulum.

 A 10” diameter bob will require pulling the pendulum bob 13” to 14” to one side from the center.
 Let the pendulum go and allow it to swing.
 As it swings, it should self-adjust to the proper beat.

 Older-Model Mechanical Clock Movements:

 In the event that you have an older movement or a movement that is not equipped with a self-adjusting escapement, you can perform a manual mechanical beat adjustment.

 Start by removing the pendulum from the pendulum leader.
 The crutch arm inserts through the pendulum leader about midway above where the pendulum hangs.
 Take hold of the pendulum leader and crutch arm (where the two meet) and gently move the crutch arm to one side, stopping once you feel slight resistance.

 Next, move the crutch arm/leader back to the center.
 Swing the crutch arm/leader to the opposite side until you meet slight resistance.
 The swing from center to left should be equal to the swing from center to right.
 If the movement is out of beat, the swing distance from the center to the left side will be unequal to the swing distance from the center to the right side.

 To manually adjust the beat, you will need to push through the slight resistance on the “shorter” swing side so that free travel of the crutch arm is even on each side of the center.
 Please note that several adjustments may be necessary until the crutch arm can be pushed an equal distance from center to left as it can from center to right.